httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Introduction

-HTTP does not define the means to protect the data integrity of representations or content.
+HTTP does not define the means to protect the data integrity of content or representations.
 When HTTP messages are transferred between endpoints, lower layer features or properties such as TCP checksums or TLS records [RFC2818] can provide some integrity protection.
 However, transport-oriented integrity provides a limited utility because it is opaque to the application layer and only covers